-- 1. Define the transport infrastructure. - If you are using the WMQ transport, you must define one or more local queues that store input messages until they are processed, and one trigger process that specifies the CICS transaction that will process the input messages.
-See "Configuring CICS to use the WebSphere MQ transport" on page 53 for details. - If you are using the HTTP transport, you must define a TCPIPSERVICE resource that defines the port on which inbound requests are received.
-See "CICS resources for Web services" on page 51 for details.
+- 1. Optional: If you want to use a Java pipeline, ensure that a JVMSERVER resource exists with the JAVA_PIPELINE=YES option specified in the JVM Profile.
+A JVM server can handle SOAP processing for many Java pipelines. - 2.
+Define the transport infrastructure. - If you are using the WebSphere MQ transport, you must define one or more local queues that store input messages until they are processed, and one trigger process that specifies the CICS transaction that will process the input messages.
+See "Configuring CICS to use the WebSphere MQ transport" on page 54 for details. - If you are using the HTTP transport, you must define a TCPIPSERVICE resource that defines the port on which inbound requests are received.
+See "CICS resources for web services" on page 51 for details.